afnom/missing-semester/_2024/shell-intermediate.md

 title: "#2: Intermediate Shell"
 date: 2024-10-14
 ready: false
-todo:
-  - Need to get rid of git stuff -- that goes in week 3 now!
 ---
 <div class="note">
 <b> Update 08/10/23: </b> The contents below have been adjusted to reflect the Missing Semester content covered at UoB.
 Check our <a href="https://github.com/afnom/missing-semester/commits/master">git history</a> for a full list of changes.